 “Subverting expectations” has no place in the realm of the YouTuber.
 If a user clicks a video link they want what it says on the thumbnail.
 Taking the time to understand what matters to your audience will help you create content that they’re likely to engage with.
-Posting unexpected videos of you taking your cat for a walk might seem hilarious in the moment, but will ultimately confuse and alienate your viewers (most of them anyway).
+Posting unexpected videos of you taking your cat for a walk might seem hilarious in the moment, but it will ultimately confuse and alienate your viewers (most of them anyway).

 Ask questions and make connections

 Asking your audience the right questions will help you understand what types of content perform well and will help your channel grow.
 As a beginner YouTuber, you should make time to research your audience and what other online communities they’re a part of.
 The key is to create content that’s both true to your brand and engaging to your audience.

 Five tactics to get more subscribers and engagement:

 - Ask your viewers to subscribe to your channel with end cards and calls to actions in the comments, description, and the video itself